geoscixyz/gpg/index.rst

 light on mathematical development but links to deeper levels of analysis are provided.

-To ease readers' understanding in applied geophysics and its applocations, materials in GPG are integrated with the Jupyter apps.
+To ease readers' understanding in applied geophysics and its applications, materials in GPG are integrated with the Jupyter apps.
 We strongly promote readers to use both text materials in GPG and apps together.
 By clicking below **binder** badge will show you list of the apps, and there you can run the app.